Abdelwaheb-Hnaien/terraform_labs/advanced/lab_01/lab_01.md

 ```
 terraform plan
 ```
-Terraform will says : that your infrastructure matches the configuration and there is nothing to change.
+Terraform will say that your infrastructure matches the configuration and there is nothing to change.

 **Notice**:  By default, Terraform detects any difference in the current settings of a real infrastructure object and plans to update the remote object to match configuration.